pingcap/docs-tidb-operator/en/faq.md

 This document collects frequently asked questions (FAQs) about the TiDB cluster on Kubernetes.

-## How to modify time zone settings？
+## How to modify time zone settings?

 The default time zone setting for each component container of a TiDB cluster on Kubernetes is UTC.
 To change the timezone configuration, you can use the [Overlay](overlay.md) feature: